mastlouis/03-experiment/README.md

 - __Spirals__: The spiral barcharts are a design achievement because they are a more complicated type of chart and getting them to look like spirals required some work.
 They are made by drawing a “path” on the svg that is a spiral, placing bars at even intervals along the path with one corner touching the path, and rotating the bars to align better with the curve.
 The spiral barcharts had to have more data points than the other chart types in order to look like spirals.
 For example, a spiral barchart with only 10 data points looked more like a jumble of randomly placed/oriented bars than a spiral.
 With 14 bars, the spiral barcharts looked like spirals, and with 17, they looked more presentable.
 17 bars was also the maximum we could make without the random data generation taking too long, so this is the number of bars we chose to include.
 - __We doodled our faces!__ Another design achievement is the set of drawings of us on the Welcome page of the experiment app.
 They make the Welcome page much more visually appealing!
 They also make the app more personal, which is useful when all of the people participating in the experiment are people we know.
 - __Styled with Foundation__: We styled the frontend using [Foundation](https://get.foundation/sites).
 Nobody in the group had previous experience with this styling library, but we wanted to try something new.
 We successfully used it to give our site a modern look with a consistent feel.
 - __Demographic questions__: The demographic questions are an extra element of experiment design that adds to the kind of results we can analyze.
-They enabled us to look not only at how the vis’ themselves influence perceptions, but also how different experience and exposure might affect people’s perceptions.
+They enabled us to look not only at how the vis-es themselves influence perceptions, but also how different experience and exposure might affect people’s perceptions.
 They are also a design achievement because we added a tab on the app for the “survey” where participants are asked the demographic questions (familiarity with vis, occupation/field, education level, and statistics experience).

 ## Sources